When you find yourself with an empty nest, life suddenly starts to look a lot different--doesn’t it?

 Bone broth is a staple in my kitchen; I always have a tub of it in the refrigerator and use it almost daily.

-This healing broth is more to me than soup, and although it is a quick snack to satisfy your hunger pains, it’s actually a wonderful elixir that helps heal my gut and guards me from getting sick.
+This healing broth is more to me than soup, and although it is a quick snack to satisfy your hunger pains, it’s actually a wonderful elixir that helps heal my gut and guards me against getting sick.
 Making bone broth a part of your regular daily life helps tremendously with energy levels and digestion, especially if you have an autoimmune disorder like I do.

 By the way, I do not mean the cartons of broth you buy at the grocery store.
 In order to have a good healing bone broth, you need to make your own.
-I understand that’s easier said than done, so I’m here to take you through the entire process start to finish.
+I understand that’s easier said than done, so I’m here to take you through the entire process from start to finish.

 Coaching can be a very satisfying career--after all, your clients seek you out to get help with their nutrition and overall wellness.
 But sometimes the promise of having a lucrative career as a health coach just doesn’t happen.
 Your business is irregular at best, nonexistent at the worst.